close Business Finance Invest Bullets Most Viewed

 Wraps up in 6 Min

-If you have been following the stock market this year, you probably would have encountered the term IPO a lot.
-For regular investors, this term is quite common and yet, each time it comes up, it brings a spark of excitement with it.
+If you have been following the stock market this year, you probably have encountered the term IPO a lot.
+For regular investors, this term is quite common, yet each time it comes up, it brings a spark of excitement with it.

-If you are a beginner to the stock market, you might wonder why that is; why each time an IPO is announced, it is all the finance media can talk about, and why does the investor circle get all pumped up during some IPOs?
+If you are a beginner in the stock market, you might wonder why that is; each time an IPO is announced, it is all the finance media can talk about and why the investor circle gets all pumped up during some IPOs.

-So, coming back to the major question here: What is an IPO and What is all the hype about?
+So, returning to the major question here: What is an IPO, and what is all the hype about?

 Let’s get into it.